sysgrok/esp-idf-matter/README.md

 //! and thus BLE for commissioning.
 //!
 //!
 If you want to use Ethernet, utilize `EspEthMatterStack` instead.
 //!
-If you want to use concurrent commissioning, call `run_coex` instead of just `run`.
+If you want to use non-concurrent commissioning, call `run` instead of `run_coex`
+//! and provision a higher `BUMP_SIZE` because the non-concurrent commissioning currently has a much-higher
+//! memory requirements on the futures' sizes (but lower memory requirements inside ESP-IDF).
 //!
 (Note: Alexa does not work (yet) with non-concurrent commissioning.)
 //!
 //!
 The example implements a fictitious Light device (an On-Off Matter cluster).